mantidproject/mantid/docs/source/release/v4.2.0/framework.rst

 * A new Poisson cost function has been added to :ref:`CalculateCostFunction <algm-CalculateCostFunction>`.
 * New algorithm :ref:`SaveNexusESS <algm-SaveNexusESS>` to save data and nexus geometry to a single processed file.
 * Version upgrade :ref:`LoadNexusProcessed <algm-LoadNexusProcessed>` to allow loading of both existing Mantid format Processed Nexus files and those produced via :ref:`SaveNexusESS <algm-SaveNexusESS>`.
+* :ref:`IndexPeaks <algm-IndexPeaks>` now has options to enter modulation vectors and additional information required for satellite peak indexing.
+As a result :ref:`IndexPeaksWithSatellites <algm-IndexPeaksWithSatellites>` has been deprecated and will be removed in a future release.

 Instrument Definition Files
 ---------------------------